 Nuremberg Christmas Market

-The Nuremberg Christkindlesmarkt is probably the most famous German Christmas market and has a long tradition that goes back to the 17th century – according to legend, it was held for the first time in 1628!
+The Nuremberg Christkindlesmarkt is probably the one of best European Christmas markets to visit in 2023, as well as being the one with the richest history – it dates back to the 17th century when it was held for the first time in 1628 according to local legend!
 Unsurprisingly, delicious gingerbread – which was invented in Nuremberg in the Middle Ages and is now known all over the world – is always one of the bestselling treats at this festive market!

 If you’re planning weekend breaks to Dresden in the winter, you’re in for an experience like no other.
 The beautiful old town illuminates for this popular German Christmas market that sees locals and visitors alike enjoy all kinds of festive activities.
 Like the Nuremberg gingerbread, trying a piece of Dresden Christstollen is a must, as the Christmas stollen is a staple of the Striezelmarkt.
 Founded in 1434, the popular Striezelmarkt is one of the oldest Christmas markets in Germany.
 Dresden and Leipzig are the most-visited Christmas markets in Saxony each year.
 Plus, you can also visit the medieval Christmas market in the Stallhof Dresden, one of the most popular Christmas markets in the city after the Striezelmarkt.